The ban on in-house side jobs lifted! The story of starting a cafe within the company

 ② Pricing and research

-As mentioned above, I don't often decide prices on my own, so it was a great experience to see
+As mentioned earlier, I rarely had the opportunity to set prices on my own, so itfirsthandwas a valuable experience to see

 If you run your store normally, there will likely be many cases where customers simply stop coming without a word, so this is a very easy problem to deal with